Brissok/BriceTchijouk_5_16022021/README.md

 # Orinoco #

-This is the back end server for Project 5 of the Junior Web Developer path.
+This is the code of the web app for Project 5 of the Junior Web Developer path.

 ### Prerequisites ###